Locum Tenens: Jobs for Retired or Burnt Out Physicians

 Writing and Editing Jobs

-For another non-clinical opportunity that can be done fully remotely, many retired physicians are turning to writing and editing jobs.
+For another non-clinical opportunity that can be done fully remotely, many retired doctors are turning to writing and editing jobs.
 Writing and editing quotidian publications like peer-reviewed journals and consumer websites is an excellent position for a retired physician.
-For those interested, writing and editing during retirement can be a perfect way to stay sharp after a tense career path while still sharing your knowledge in an actionable and impactful way.
+For those interested, writing and editing during retirement can be a perfect way to stay sharp after a tense medical career path while still sharing your knowledge in an actionable and impactful way.

 While not required, some former healthcare providers might choose to seek additional education for this career path.
 Obtaining a journalism degree after retiring as a physician can be a challenging requirement for those experiencing burnout.
 However, certification programs are available, like the University of Chicago’s online medical writing and editing certification.
 Some of these programs can be completed in less than a year, like the American Medical Writers Association’s Board of Editors in the Life Sciences certification.